 A <connection> element must contain exactly one <map\components> element, which is used to reference the two components involved in the connection.
 Each <map\components> element must defi ne component\1 and component\2 attributes, the values of which are the names of the components being referenced.
-In CellML 1.0, the referenced components must be defi ned within the current <model> element.
-It is anticipated that it will eventually be possible to reference components from other models, allowing models to be connected into larger models.
+The referenced components must appear as a new definition in the current <model> element or be an imported component from another model declared as a child of the <import> element.

 A <connection> element must also contain one or more <map\variables> elements, which are used to reference the variables being mapped between the two components in the connection.
-Each <map\variables> element must defi ne variable\1 and variable\2 attributes, the values of which are equal to the names of variables defi ned in the components referenced by the component\1 and component\2 attributes on the <map\components> element, respectively.
+Each <map\variables> element must defi ne variable 1 and variable 2 attributes, the values of which are equal to the names of variables defi ned in the components referenced by the component\1 and component\2 attributes on the <map\components> element, respectively.
 It is not necessary for the variables that are to be mapped to each other to have the same name, although this will typically be the case.